NixOS/nixpkgs/.github/ISSUE_TEMPLATE/unreproducible_package.md

 ### Steps To Reproduce

 ```
-nix-build '<nixpkgs>' -A ... --check --keep-failed
+nix-build '<nixpkgs>' -A ... && nix-build '<nixpkgs>' -A ... --check --keep-failed
 ```

-You can use `diffoscope` to analyze the differences in the output of the two builds.
+If this command completes successfully, no differences where found.
+However, when it ends in `error: derivation '<X>' may not be deterministic: output '<Y>' differs from '<Z>'`, you can use `diffoscope <Y> <Z>` to analyze the differences in the output of the two builds.

 To view the build log of the build that produced the artifact in the binary cache: